MicrosoftDocs/customer-insights/ci-docs/consent-management/import-consent-data.md

 ## Data requirements for consent data

-Consent data will be mapped to a system-defined schema.
+Consent data will be mapped to a system-defined schema, the [consent entity](glossary.md#consent-entity).
 The type of consent data you want to import determines the required data fields.

 ### Subscription consent data